Artist Legacy and Estate Planning Clinic

 Who may register?

-- The 1:1 consultations that occur at the Clinic are not suitable for artists with urgent immigration issues.
-However, all visual artists are welcome to attend and listen to the presentation.
+- The 1:1 consultations that occur at the Clinic are suitable to any artist or dealer interested in learning more contracts and consignment agreements to build artist-dealer relations.
+Additionally, all are welcome to attend and listen to the Keynote Address.

 How do I register?

 - Pre-registration is mandatory for a $10 fee.

 - Registration takes place through Eventbrite, where you will need to fill out a confidential intake form which will enable us to find you the assistance that you need.

 - Dial-in details and other instructions will be emailed once registration has been confirmed; be sure to check your emails in the days leading up to the Clinic.